AnnaR-lab/AnnaR-lab/README.md

 # Greeting
 ### Data Analytics
 Hello, my name is Anna.
-Welcome to my Portfolio page
+Welcome to my portfolio!
+Here you will find projects I have completed in Data Analytics, showcasing my skills in SQL, Python, R, Tableau, and data visualization.

 ### Tech Stack